JustinFay01/atmos/docs/roadmap.md

     *   Add configuration to switch between `MockSensorClient` and `Rs485SensorClient` ~~easily (e.g., via environment variable in `docker-compose.yml`).~~
 ~~3.  **Database Migrations in Docker:**~~
     ~~*   Research and implement a strategy for applying EF Core migrations automatically when the backend container starts (e.g., in `Program.cs` or an entrypoint script).
 Test this thoroughly.~~
-3. **SQLite Database**
+3. **Postgres Database**
-    *   Implement routine backups of the SQLite database.
+    *   Implement routine backups of the Postgres database.
-    *   Define strategy for handling database migrations in SQLite.
+    *   Define strategy for handling database migrations in Postgres.
+    *   Stop reading sensor if database isn't saving readings.
 5. **React Frontend POC:**
     *   Create a basic React application (e.g., using `create-react-app`).
     *   Install SignalR client library (`@microsoft/signalr`).